Poofy1/CADBUSI-Database/README.md

 To process the downloaded DICOM files into a complete database:

-`python main.py --database [source-bucket-location]`
+`python main.py --database [source-bucket-location] [optional: --skip-inpaint]`

 This will:
 1. Generate encryption keys for safely anonymizing patient IDs
 2. Deidentify DICOM files from the source bucket
-3. Store anonymized files in the specified output directory in the destination bucket
+3. Process image files in the specified output directory in the destination bucket
+4. `[optional: --skip-inpaint]` will skip the caliper removal process

 Example:

-`python main.py --database "2025-04-01_221610"`
+`python main.py --database "2025-04-01_221610" `

 ### Export Database